zen1557/Port-Scanner/README.md

-# Network Engineering Only For Educational Purpose
+# Network Engineering Only For Educational Purpose.